How does the contraceptive pill work?

 It’s through the management of oestrogen and progesterone that pregnancy is prevented.

 How does the combined pill work?

-- The synthetic oestrogen stops your body from producing two hormones that are involved in the menstrual cycle: Follicle Stimulating Hormone (FSH) and Luteinising Hormone (LH).
-This prevents your ovaries from producing an egg because it stops your eggs from ripening and ovulating.
+- The synthetic oestrogen stops your body from producing two hormones that are involved in the menstrual cycle.
+This prevents ovulation (the release of an egg) each month.

 - The synthetic progesterone thickens the mucus at the entrance of your womb so that sperm can’t get through to fertilise your eggs.

 - The synthetic progesterone also thins the lining of the uterus, making it difficult for a fertilised egg to implant itself.

 There are two forms of the combined pill: monophasic and phasic.

 Monophasic pills deliver the same dose of synthetic oestrogen and progesterone every day.

 Phasic pills try to keep hormone levels consistent by altering dosage throughout the menstrual cycle.

 With both types, there is a seven-day break every 21 days to allow for a period.
 Every day pills are also available which have 21 active and then seven inactive (dummy) pills per pack.

 The most common brands of the combined contraceptive pill are: